TheAnders121/FinalDiplom/README.md

 "dependencies.txt" contains the necessary packages and versions to create a Tensorflow compatible environment <br>
 "main.sh" main script run on Raspberry Pi to create a container build with Tensorflow compatible image <br>

+"MQQT_to_csv" contains code to establish a MQTT connection to a broker in order to fetch data from a temperature sensor